What Is Cash Flow Velocity? A 2026 Guide

 What Is Cash Flow Velocity?

-This guide covers how it differs from DSO, how to calculate it, and how to improve it.
+For finance teams in 2026, velocity is the metric that exposes drag DSO cannot see.
+AI-native platforms like Monk improve it by compressing the whole cycle, with customers seeing a 40% average reduction in DSO and a 2.4x increase in cash on hand in the first quarter.
+This guide covers how velocity differs from DSO, how to calculate it, and how to improve it.
 For the full contract-to-cash context, see Monk's Definitive AR Guide.

 How Is Cash Flow Velocity Different From DSO?